What is Hosted Telephony?

-There are many different options available to you when it comes to hosted telephony system.
+There are many different options available to you when it comes to hosted telephone system.
 These systems can enhance efficiency and productivity substantially, and you shouldn’t struggle to find a suitable solution for your requirements no matter what your needs and budget are.

 What is hosted telephony?

-Hosted telephony which is also sometimes referred to as cloud telephony or hosted VoIP is where a provider hosts and manages your business phone system in a private data centre.
+Hosted telephony which is also sometimes referred to as cloud telephony or hosted VoIP is where a provider hosts and manages your business phone system in a data centre.
 When you invest in hosted telephony, you can get a telephone system that covers all your voice communication needs at a highly-affordable price.
 This gives you a solution worthy of a leading global business without forcing you to make an astronomical investment.

 With hosted telephony, communication is delivered via the internet.
 Hosted telephony gives small-to-medium businesses the chance to utilise technologies that were previously only available to the biggest brands and enables them to make sizeable savings.
 You will normally only need to pay per-user-per-month, which means you won’t have to fork out for more than you need.
 What’s more is that you can scale up or down in line with your business needs.